rtoole13/rtoole13.github.io/_projects/3_spaceroyale.markdown

 - Providing an experience accessible to players with different time commitments
 - Maintaining a flow for players wherein they never felt under- or overwhelmed by challenges presented as they increased in skill

-The resulting prototype (sadly not hosted at the moment) offered fast-paced, short game sessions, bypassed the typical BR loot mechanic in favor of customizable loadouts in a pre-game lobby, featured multiple weapons, passive traits, and special abilities, and used a collectible system similar to that in <a href="https://supercell.com/en/games/brawlstars/">Brawl Stars'</a> *Showdown* mode.
-In lieu of the actual game, gifs!
+The resulting <a href="https://moonshotstudios.itch.io/spaceroyale">prototype</a> offers fast-paced, short game sessions, bypasses the typical BR loot mechanic in favor of customizable loadouts in a pre-game lobby, features multiple weapons, passive traits, and special abilities, and uses a collectible system similar to that in <a href="https://supercell.com/en/games/brawlstars/">Brawl Stars'</a> *Showdown* mode.
 <div class="img_row" style="text-align:center">
 	<img class="two" src="{{ site.baseurl }}/img/blaster.gif" alt="" title="Blaster action."/>
 </div>